Greco-Roman hairstyle: Athenian hairstyles

+Women's hairstyles

 On vases, the heads of women were most frequently shown covered with a kind of band or a coif of net-work.
 Of these coiffures one was called kredemnos, which was a broad band across the forehead, sometimes made of metal, and sometimes of leather, adorned with gold; to this the name of stlengis was also given, and it appears to have been much the same as the ampyx.
 But the most common kind of head-dress for women was called by the general name of cecryphalus, and this was divided into the three species of cecryphalus, saccus, and mitra.
 The kekryphalos, in its narrower sense, was a caul or coif of net-work, corresponding to the Latin reticulum.
 It was worn during the day as well as the night, and has continued in use from the most ancient times to the present day.
 It is mentioned by Homer, and is still worn in Italy and Spain.

 These hairnets were frequently made of gold threads, sometimes of silk, or the Elean byssus, and probably of other materials, which are not mentioned by ancient writers.
 The persons who made these nets were called kekryphaloplokoi.
 Women with this kind of head-dress frequently occur in paintings found at Pompeii, from one of which the preceding cut is taken, representing a woman wearing a Coa Vestis (Coan cloth).

 The sakkos and the mitra were, on the contrary, made of close materials.
 The sakkos covered the head entirely like a sack or bag; it was made of various materials, such as silk, byssus, and wool.
 Some times, at least among the Romans, a bladder was used to answer the same purpose.
 The mitra was a broad band of cloth of different colours, which was wound round the hair, and was worn in various ways.
 It was originally an Eastern head-dress, and may, therefore, be compared to the modern turban.
 It is sometimes spoken of as characteristic of the Phrygians.
 It was, however, also worn by the Greeks, and Polygnotus is said to have been the first who painted Greek women with mitrae.
 The Roman calantica or calvatica is said by Servius to have been the same as the mitra, but in a passage in the Digest they are mentioned as if they were distinct.